**Dr. Annalisa charges $200 per hour.

 Amy has a warm, intuitive nature and specializes in individualizing her plan of action for each student.
 She has experience teaching within Manhattan s private k-3 schools as a reading teacher and learning specialist and has tutored students through middle school.
 She has worked with students ranging in age from 3-14.

 TYPES OF SERVICES: Orton Gillingham individualized lessons, reading comprehension, formal and informal reading assessments, phonological awareness, sound-symbol association, decoding strategies, fluency, and reading comprehension, spelling, sight word recognition, pre-literacy, and kindergarten readiness.

 Ann Marie O.

-New York and New Jersey State Certified Reading Teacher K-12, M.S.ed, Orton-Gillingham Trained
+New York and New Jersey State Certified Reading Teacher K-12, M.S.ed, Wilson Reading Trained & Orton-Gillingham Trained

 Ann Marie is a New York and New Jersey State Certified Reading teacher for grades K-12.
 She earned her M.S.ed as a Reading Teacher from CUNY Lehman College and her B.A. in English from Hunter College.
-She has over 20 years experience teaching reading in public schools, private schools, mental health clinics, as well as to incarcerated youths.
-She has worked extensively with students on the autism spectrum as well as students with extreme cognitive and emotional challenges.
-She is experienced and trained in many Orton-Gillingham based reading programs and methodologies and is passionate about helping students learn to the best of their abilities.
-Ann Marie believes that all children can learn to their fullest potential and that having a deep understanding of a child's learning profile is essential to helping them to reach their goals.
+She has over 20 years of experience teaching reading in various school settings.
+She is experienced and trained in many Orton-Gillingham based reading programs and methodologies.
+She is passionate about helping students learn to the best of their abilities.
+Ann Marie believes that all children can learn to their fullest potential and that having a deep understanding of a child’s learning profile is essential in helping them to reach their goals.

 TYPES OF SERVICES: Formal and informal reading assessments, Cognitive Abilities Testing